gearoenix/gearoenix/README.md

   - 3D texture (WIP, Implemented in blender part, but it is not developed in engine yet)
   - Cube texture
-- Painless cross-platform mathematic structures.
+- Painlessly cross-platform and very fast mathematic structures.
 - Lighting
 - Shadowing
 - Skyboxing